ExcellentWish/portfolio-project-4/README.md

 3. Then `coverage html` to generate the report
 4. You can view the report in a browser by using the command `python3 -m http.server` and opening the `index.html` file from inside the `htmlcov` folder.

+### Bugs and Fixes
+- At various stages of my testing, upon submitting the contact form some users received a 500 error, this was due to Gmail preventing my application from logging in.
+I would receive an email to alert me of this login attempt and so I have had to enable these permissions a handful of times in order for it to work.

+- Issue with database in bottega_pia Settings.py.
+When deploying to Heroku I would get 500 errors.
+I believe this was due to `DEVELOPMENT = True`.
+I had this in my configuration in config vars in Heroku.

+- Images in index.html where side by side in mobile.
+Used bootstrap classes to have images go below one another for a better UX.

+- Using Lighthouse report to

 ## Deployment
 To deploy my django application, I used [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template)